jpthompson212/odtkDockerContainer/README.md

  > Unofficial ODTK Engine Runtime Container

 This requires that you download the ODTK runtime from [AGI Suppoort](https://support.agi.com/downloads/?t=4) and obtain a license by contacting [AGI Support](mailto:support@agi.com).
-Once you have obtained these place the ODTK Runtime zip file and the license file at the root directory of the project.

 ## Build the image ##

-If you would like to build the image yourself
+First you will want to alter the license file to contain the information pointing to your license server.

+You can then place the ODTK Engine zip file at the root level.
+For ODTK 7.4.0 the file in named `ODTKEngineLinux_v7.4.0.zip`.

 ### Example Build Command ###